BradleyA/git-TEST-commit-automation/hooks/README.md

 #### Strategy:

+Continuous Integration and Continuous Delivery (CI/CD) requires Continuous Testing (CT) for DevOps teams to deliver fast quality solutions to customers.
+Intergating CT automation into the development pipeline at every level reduces business risk and improves quality which keeps customers happy.
-- Test case feedback to user executing 'git commit -m '#145 closed - corrected xxxx' in a Git repository.
+- Test case feedback for developer executing 'git commit -m '#145 closed - corrected xxxx' in a Git repository.
 It is important NOT to stop the git commit.
   - If you are notified that there is an incident with your file when something was done with version 3.498.
      - It has been 1 minute or a two week sprint, which of these two scenarios would take less time to resolution.
-- Continuous Testing (CT) at every level, in every silo is required to reduce business risk and improve quality.

 #### Objectives:
 - Quick setup with default test cases for any Git repository (in seconds)